Aryan-Kanuparti/holiday-food-analysis/README.md

 In most cultures, the holidays are a time to be grateful for what we have, cherish moments with family and friends, and, perhaps most importantly, enjoy delicious food.
 Holiday dishes often carry special significance, with recipes passed down through generations or designed to capture the festive spirit.
 However, the indulgent nature of holiday foods raises intriguing questions about their nutritional value and popularity.
 Do holiday recipes, often laden with sugar and fats, receive higher ratings simply due to the nostalgia and festive atmosphere, or do health-conscious individuals rate them lower because of their nutritional content?

 This data science project, conducted at UCSD, investigates the relationship between a recipe's holiday food status—determined by whether it was posted between October and December—and its ratings and nutritional values.
-By analyzing datasets containing recipes and ratings posted on food.com since 2008, originally curated for the research paper Generating Personalized Recipes from Historical User Preferences by Majumder et al., we aim to uncover trends that reveal how the festive season influences culinary preferences and perceptions.
+By analyzing datasets containing recipes and ratings posted on food.com since 2008, I aim to uncover trends that reveal how the festive season influences culinary preferences and perceptions.